August 2009

 right here in Toronto when it wasn't raining, and our garden was

-entering the harvest phase...so after a June of strawberries, we're
+entering the harvest phase.
+After a June of strawberries,

-entering an August of zuchinni, potatoes, tomatoes, cucumbers,
+entering an August of zucchini, potatoes, tomatoes, cucumbers,

 photo you can see a variety of types of tomatoes we've been eating,